 Tomb Raider Legend ReviewCain Dornan

-With the most important complaints out of the way, lets take a look at the games story.
-The story sees Lara spanning the globe as she overcome difficult obstacles in a fairly impressive variety of different locations.
+The amount of level variation that Tomb Raider: Legend offers is pleasing, pitting you through a variety of different locales that makes each mission feel new and fresh.
 While youll make your way through the usual tombs, youll also find yourself atop of large skyscrapers in Tokyo, infiltrating a dangerous test facility in Kazakhstan, climbing through the ruins of a decaying amusement park in England and then making your way through the freezing snowy conditions of the Himalayas.
 Thankfully, the game gives solid reason to jump from place-to-place with each passing mission, as the story follows along the lines of Lara attempting to uncover the truth behind some secrets that have haunt her past.
 The mysterious death of her mother plays a key role in her decision to locate and retrieve pieces of a powerful sword, which have been conveniently scattered throughout the world.

 The occasional motorcycle levels, which sees Lara speeding along atop of Ducatis that conveniently pop-up in the most unlikely of places, offers a nice breather from the usual running, gunning and jumping.
 These sections, while usually brief, involve racing alongside a speeding train while shooting down enemies, or racing through a dry desert as you attempt to catch-up to a lorry of trucks that are causing havoc to a friend of Laras.
 We also managed to locate a motorcycle atop of a large skyscraper, which allowed us to speedily jump to a nearby building whilst riding the bike.